 Big Data is a big topic with legal professionals these days, and was revisited at the Legal Executive Institute’s COO & CFO Forum.
 Financial journalist, Gregg Wirth, deduced from the panel that law firms are not using data analytics, and if they are collecting data, they don’t know what to do with it.
 The data many firms collect is completely unstructured.
 They haven’t grasped that by structuring the data and analyzing it appropriately they can make firm improvements and increase efficiencies.
+Those who are smart enough to get data engineering consulting are able to improve their business operations and increase revenue.
 Cost is also an issue as the ROI may be difficult to distinguish with standard benchmarks like client satisfaction, reduced costs, and improved productivity.
-And don’t forget the the costs associated with avoiding legal or compliance issues, which comprehensive business intelligence (BI) software can help identify.
+And don’t forget the costs associated with avoiding legal or compliance issues, which comprehensive business intelligence (BI) software can help identify.
+Law firms and almost all organizations are required to put in place effective data protection measures to ensure compliance with the GDPR laws or other similar data protection laws.
+If these measures do not comply, then firms face a number of legal repercussions, which is why it’s beneficial to understand more about the data a firm collects and how it is made use of.

 Law firms are doing a fine job collecting massive amounts of data about their customers and own operations.
 Unfortunately, they’re failing to make good use of it, according to speakers at a series of panels on Big Data at the Legal Executive Institute’s recent COO & CFO Forum.